RobertoTorino/new-cdk-app/README_WORKSHOP.md

 !.npmrc
 ```

-4 - If the copy action was success full (which is part of the script) the makefile and the optimized jest.config.js files are copied over to the new project.
+4 - If the copy action was success full (which is part of the script) the makefile, the new .gitignore file and the optimized jest.config.js file are copied over to the new project.
 Check if they are identical to the source files.

 **5 - Add logic for the Lambda's.**
 ToDo